BloodHoundAD/BloodHound/docs/data-analysis/edges.rst

 Processes may be spawned as the user authenticating to the remote system, as a user already logged into the system, or may take advantage of an already spawned process.

-Many DCOM servers spawn under the process “svchost.exe -k DcomLaunch” and typically have a command line containing the string “ -Embedding” or are executing inside of the DLL hosting process “DllHost.exe /Processid:{<AppId>}“ (where AppId is the AppId the COM object is registered to use).
+Many DCOM servers spawn under the process "svchost.exe -k DcomLaunch" and typically have a command line containing the string " -Embedding" or are executing inside of the DLL hosting process "DllHost.exe /Processid:{<AppId>}" (where AppId is the AppId the COM object is registered to use).
 Certain COM services are implemented as service executables; consequently, service-related event logs may be generated.